 What you can do with Test mode:

-- Review how your flows will look and behave in a live environment, outside the Appcues Builder.
+- Review how your flows will look and behave in a live environment by sharing the link with teammates, outside the Appcues Builder.

 - Endlessly review a flow intended for only certain users and to only be shown a limited number of times.